pallets-eco/flask-security/docs/patterns.rst

     #) Annotate each of your endpoints with a @auth_required decorator (and don't rely
-       on just a @role_required or @login_required decorator) so that Flask-Security get control at the appropriate place.
+       on just a @role_required or @login_required decorator) so that Flask-Security gets control at the appropriate place.

     #) If you can't use a decorator, Flask-Security exposes the underlying method
        :func:`flask_security.handle_csrf`.